MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/migration-tool-issue-slas.md

 ## Symptoms

-Errors occur during the premigration checkup in the migration tool in Dynamics 365 Customer Service.
+Errors may occur in the migration tool or the migration tool may get stuck during the premigration checkup in Dynamics 365 Customer Service.

 ## Cause